-Education: Bachelor’s degree in Natural Sciences and Mathematics from Washington & Lee University; master’s and doctor of philosophy degrees in Cultural Anthropology from Washington University.
+Education: Bachelor’s degree in Natural Sciences and Mathematics from Washington & Lee University; master’s and doctoral degrees in Cultural Anthropology from Washington University (St. Louis).

 Phone: (415) 982-4640